- The Primacy of Sensibility: Scott Burton Writing on Art and Performance

-Goldabelle McComb Finn Distinguished Professor of Art History, Art History, Theory and Criticism (2005); BA with Highest Honors, 1995, Oberlin College; PhD, 2002, Northwestern University.
+Goldabelle McComb Finn Distinguished Professor of Art History and Chair, Art History, Theory and Criticism (2005); BA with Highest Honors, 1995, Oberlin College; PhD, 2002, Northwestern University.
 Books: Rodin: Sex and the Making of Modern Sculpture (2010); Body Doubles: Sculpture in Britain, 1877–1905 (2004);ed., Scott Burton: Collected Writings on Art and Performance, 1965–1975 (2012); ed., From Diversion to Subversion: Games, Play, and Twentieth-Century Art (2011);ed., Sculpture and the Pursuit of a Modern Ideal in Britain, c.1880–1930 (2004).
 Awards: Clark Fellowship, Sterling and Francine Clark Art Institute; Ailsa Mellon Bruce Senior Fellowship, Center for Advanced Study in the Visual Arts; Honorary Visiting Professorship, University of York; Getty Foundation Postdoctoral Fellowship; Andrew Mellon Postdoctoral Fellowship (Dartmouth College); Paul Mellon Centre Postdoctoral Fellowship; Kress Fellowship (Courtauld Institute of Art); SAIC Faculty Member of the Year (2007).
-Editorial Boards: Art Bulletin (2012–2016).
+Concurrent Position: Chair of the Editorial Board of The Art Bulletin.

 Experience at SAIC